danielpetisme/jenkins-role-strategy-ui-enhancer/README.md

 permissions with a role based mecahism.

 The plugin's UI was not initial design to support a large set of users/roles.
-As detailled in this [Jenkins Jira ticket](), the role assignation can be quickly a nightmare.
+As detailled in the Jenkins Jira Ticket [JENKINS-8075](https://issues.jenkins-ci.org/browse/JENKINS-8075), the role assignation can be quickly a nightmare.

 Since there is no scheduled released of this plugins for the coming months, I searched a temporal workaround.